 Fees

-Vanguard funds, whether mutual or exchange-traded, are always no-load.
-When purchased directly from Vanguard, they are also commission-free.
-Some brokerage firms may charge transaction fees for Vanguard mutual funds, but at Firstrade, they are commission-free.
+All Vanguard funds—mutual and ETF—are always no-load funds.
+When bought at Vanguard, they are also commission-free.
+Some brokers may charge fees for Vanguard mutual funds, but not all.
+At Firstrade, they are commission-free.

 Best Vanguard Bond Funds Judgment

-With low fees, excellent ratings, and a history of strong performance, Vanguard’s bond funds are a solid choice for investors.
+With low costs, high ratings, and a strong track record, Vanguard’s bond funds are a solid choice.

 Continue Reading